bubblegumsharkie/about/README.md

 - 👋 Hi, I’m Aljosha but on the web you can see my name as @bubblegumsharkie 🦈
 - 👀 I’m interested in coding.
 A lot.
-- 🌱 I’m currently learning Java and all that comes with it — Hibernate, Postgres, Spring, RabbitMQ etc
+- 🌱 I’m currently learning Java and all that comes with it — Hibernate, Postgres, Spring, RabbitMQ etc —  👨‍💻 Currently I work as a UI/UX Designer/Analyst but development is slowly becoming "more than a hobby"

 <!---
 bubblegumsharkie/bubblegumsharkie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.